After Party Event Details

 Lizzo said she appreciates the meshing of TTBF’s goals – helping those with addiction build bridges to the next stages of their lives – and the idea of having control of your body and self, which she has focused on in the past year.
 “Whether it’s getting over body dysmorphic issues or dealing with alcohol addiction, it’s this idea of taking care of yourself,” she said.
 “I want to continue focusing on that.”

 Richard Dolski, director of To the Bridge Foundation, is excited to have support from artists like Lizzo, Toki Wright and Big Cats for the concert.
 “We’ve been so lucky to have great artists over the years, this year is no exception.
 This year’s proceeds will help us continue to fulfill our mission.”
 Lizzo and Toki Wright and Big Cats support TTBF and its fourth annual concert” Tickets for the show are currently on sale at ticketfly.com.

 Lizzo added that she has long appreciated the value of music as a universal language that can help the way people feel about themselves.

+“I try to stay true to myself about loving yourself and having self-respect,” she said.
+“If a musician makes something self-respecting it will help people respect themselves when they connect with it.
+It’s a tidal wave.”
 That tidal wave is set to wash over the Varsity Theater on Jan.
 10, a prime opportunity for people in Lizzo’s music home to connect with the budding artist and support a message of hope and self-respect.

 “I’m really looking forward to talking with people who have overcome substance abuse, alcohol addiction and are working on sobriety now.
 It will be great to hear their stories and celebrate,” Lizzo said.
 “We’re gonna take some pictures, get some high fives and play some great music.
 I can’t wait.”